Forge Building Company Logo

 • Exclusion.
 8 out of 10 women feel left out at company social events.

-The current shortage of labor in the construction industry presents an opportunity to hire even more women in construction jobs.
-While there have been many advancements in construction technology, many companies are hesitant to embrace them for a variety of reasons, including a shortage of staff.
+The current labor shortage in the construction industry presents an opportunity to hire even more women in construction jobs.
+While there have been many advancements in construction technology, many companies are hesitant to embrace them for a variety of reasons, including a staff shortage.
 Hiring and training women in the IT departments of construction companies can help with the staff shortage and improve companies’ diversity.

 Although there are obstacles for women entering construction, diversity is a proven asset in driving profitability and a key component in solving the construction industry’s labor shortage.
-With more and more groundbreaking women chipping away at gender norms and leveling the playing field, the industry is taking bigger steps at becoming a more diverse and inclusive space for future generations.
+With more and more groundbreaking women chipping away at gender norms and leveling the playing field, the industry is taking bigger steps to become a more diverse and inclusive space for future generations.

-At Forge, we are happy to be employing many women executives who are spearheading the industry movement in the world of construction.
+At Forge, we are happy to employ many women executives who are spearheading the industry movement in the construction world.

 Sign up for our Newsletter!